ccustodio99/iLCCD/docs/user.md

 - Each role grants access to specific views and actions (using RBAC).

 ### 3. Departmental Affiliations and Access Controls
-- Users are linked to departments (e.g., CCS, HR, Finance, ITRC, Library).
+- Users are linked to departments via a `department_id` foreign key (records are stored in the `departments` table, e.g., CCS, HR, Finance, ITRC, Library).
 - Requests, approvals, and dashboard access are filtered by department.
 - Cross-departmental access is managed only by Admins or Super Admins.